Holiday Food Safety

 - Clean: Wash hands and utensils to avoid spreading bacteria when preparing food.

-- Cook: You can’t tell it’s done by how it looks!
-Use a food thermometer to ensure meats reach the proper temperature—160°F for ground beef, for example.
+- Cook: You cannot tell it is done by how it looks!
+Use a food thermometer to make sure meats reach the proper temperature — 165°F for turkey and chicken, for example.

 - Chill: Keep the fridge at 40°F or below to keep bacteria from growing.